A Survey on MLLM-based Visually Rich Document Understanding: Methods, Challenges, and Emerging Trends: Training Paradigms

 \subsection{Instruction Tuning}

-To enhance controllability and task orientation in LLM-based frameworks, many VRD approaches, following InstructGPT~\cite{instructgpt}, are trained on instruction-response pairs to better align model outputs with user prompts.
-Pretraining tasks such as text reading, recognition, and image captioning are reformulated into instruction-based formats, where images are paired with task descriptions.
-Beyond improving multimodal fusion, goal-oriented tasks, including VRD question answering \cite{mmvqa}, key information extraction \cite{formnlu}, and VRD classification \cite{rvlcdip}, are conducted on large-scale datasets.
-For better generalizability, some frameworks synthetically generate large instruction-tuning datasets (See Appendix~\ref{app:instruction_tuning_dataset} for more details).
-To further improve localization and information extraction, \citet{wang2023towards} and \citet{unidoc} propose predicting answers alongside bounding boxes, enhancing framework reliability.
+To benefit task orientation in LLM-based frameworks, many VRD approaches, following InstructGPT~\cite{instructgpt}, are trained on instruction-response pairs to better align model outputs with user prompts.
+Pretraining tasks such as text reading, recognition, and image captioning are reformulated as instruction-based formats, with images paired with task descriptions.
+Beyond improving multimodal fusion, goal-oriented tasks, including VRD question answering \cite{pdfmvqa}, key information extraction \cite{formnlu}, and VRD classification \cite{rvlcdip}, are conducted on large-scale datasets.
+For better generalizability, some frameworks synthetically generate large instruction-tuning datasets (See Appendix~\ref{app:dataset} for more details).
+To further improve localization and information extraction, \citet{wang2023towards} and \citet{unidoc} propose predicting answers alongside bounding boxes, thereby enhancing the framework's reliability.
 Instruction tuning not only strengthens user query understanding but also boosts multimodal fusion.
 Instruction tuning on large-scale datasets substantially enhances zero-shot performance.
 However, the requirement for extensive training data leads to substantial resource consumption.
-Furthermore, synthetic datasets, often generated using off-the-shelf OCR tools and LLMs, may yield low-quality QA pairs, particularly impacting zero-shot performance in low-resource domains, such as scanned documents.
+Furthermore, synthetic datasets, often generated with off-the-shelf OCR tools and LLMs, may yield low-quality QA pairs, particularly in low-resource domains such as scanned documents, thereby impacting zero-shot performance.